dingo/api/readme.md

 > API versions are always defined using the `v<versionNumber>` syntax.

-Inside our group we can define routes as we normally would:
+Inside the API group you can use the usual route definitions, `Route::get`, `Route::controller`, `Route::resource`, etc.

 	Route::api(['version' => 'v1'], function()
 	{